operator-framework/operator-lifecycle-manager/Documentation/design/architecture.md

 The Catalog Registry stores CSVs and CRDs for creation in a cluster, and stores metadata about packages and channels.

 A package manifest is an entry in the catalog registry that associates a package identity with sets of ClusterServiceVersion-v1s.
-Within a package, channels which point to a particular CSV.
-Because CSVs explicitly reference the CSV that they replace, a package manifest provides the catalog Operator needs to update a CSV to the latest version in a channel (stepping through each intermediate version).
+Within a package, channels point to a particular CSV.
+Because CSVs explicitly reference the CSV that they replace, a package manifest provides the catalog Operator all of the information that is required to update a CSV to the latest version in a channel (stepping through each intermediate version).

 ```
 Package {name}